 If it’s cooler, you can simply dress them in warm pajamas and tuck them into a warm blanket.

-Sometimes, Kenna will kick off her blankets and wake up during the night, so all we need to do is cover her back up and (with a little luck!) she’ll go back to sleep.
+Sometimes, my daughter will kick off her blankets and wake up during the night, so all we need to do is cover her back up and (with a little luck!) she’ll go back to sleep.

 If your toddler is having a hard time falling asleep at night, it can be tempting to give up naps to get them to bed earlier.
-Sure, sometimes Kenna skips her afternoon nap, and she is so exhausted that she is ready for bed much earlier than normal.
+Sure, sometimes my daughter skips her afternoon nap, and she is so exhausted that she is ready for bed much earlier than normal.

 However, giving up naps too soon can also backfire.